RyanEllingson/maven-banking-app/README.md

 Check out the deployed app at https://maven-banking-app.herokuapp.com/home

-This project simulates an application used by bank to manage customers and accounts, as well as the user interface used by customers and employees of the bank to interact with the system.
+This project simulates an application used by a bank to manage customers and accounts, as well as the user interface used by customers and employees of the bank to interact with the system.

 ## Using the App